Apply Now Schedule a visit

 5. Bridging Theory with Career Readiness

-• Internships and industry integration: Exposure to real-world projects bridges academia and employment.
+• Internships and Industry Integration: Exposure to real-world AI projects through partnerships with companies bridges the gap between academia and employment.

 How Atlas Universities Help Beginners Learn AI Without Coding